 Staff began Housing Consultations in 2020.
 Due to losing over \$50,000 in the initial operations of this program, we began doing limited housing consultations only.
-One consultation was completed this month joining three other consultations completed in 2024 that we are still awaiting payment for.
+We are still awaiting payment for all four consultations that were completed in 2024.